-Figure 6-9 Pump Drive Shaft Dry Fit to Material Pump
+Fig. 6-9 Pump Drive Shaft Dry Fit to Material Pump

-Step Action 18 Make sure the 1" material port matches the 1" hole in the pump plate; there should be an alignment pin in the pump plate to insure the correct positioning.
+Step Action 19 Make sure the 1" material port matches the 1" hole in the pump plate; there should be an alignment pin in the pump plate to insure the correct positioning.
 Use new hardware to secure the material pump to the pump plate (6) 3/8"-16 x 5" bolt with (6) 3/8" lock washer.
 Torque these six bolts at 33 lb-ft.
 Note: Make sure the material pump shaft spins freely after torqueing these bolts.

-Figure 6-10 New Material Pump Mounting
+Fig. 6-10 New Material Pump Mounting

-Step Action 19 Crafco, Inc. recommends that you use a new screen assembly to ensure the agitator and paddles have good threads to secure with, along with new hardware.
-(See Figure 9-6 Tank Assembly) 20 Remove the paddles from the old screen assembly and bolt them to the new screen assembly, using (6) $\frac{1}{2}$ "-13 x 1" bolts with (6) $\frac{1}{2}$ " grade 8 washers.
-The use of Loctite on the threads before assembling and the special dual lock washers are also recommended.
-21 Place the material screen and paddle assembly onto the material pump.
+Step Action 20 Crafco, Inc. recommends that you use a new screen assembly to ensure the agitator and paddles have good threads to secure with, along with new hardware.
+(See Fig. 6-11 Agitator Shaft and Paddles Mounting) 21 Remove the paddles from the old screen assembly and bolt them to the new screen assembly, using (6) $\frac{1}{2}$ "-13 x 1" bolts with (6) $\frac{1}{2}$ " grade 8 washers.
+The use of Loctite on the threads before assembling is also recommended.
+22 Place the material screen and paddle assembly onto the material pump.
 Lower the agitator shaft down onto the screen assembly and secure it with (4) $\frac{1}{2}$ "-13 x 1" bolts with (4) $\frac{1}{2}$ " grade 8 washers.
 The use of Loctite on the threads before assembling is also recommended.

-Figure 6-11 Agitator Shaft and Paddle Mounting
+Fig. 6-11 Agitator Shaft and Paddles Mounting

-Step Action 22 Secure the agitator bearing using new hardware (2) 1⁄2" grade 8 washers, (2) 1⁄2" lock washer and (2) 1⁄2-13 hex nut.
+Step Action 23 Secure the agitator bearing using new hardware (2) $\frac{1}{2}$ grade 8 washers, (2) $\frac{1}{2}$ lock washer and (2) $\frac{1}{2}$ -13 hex nut.
 Note: Make sure the agitator spins freely at this point.
-23 Place the pump shaft into the agitator shaft.
+24 Place the pump shaft into the agitator shaft.
 You might need to spin the pump shaft to get the keyway in the pump shaft coupling to align with the material pump shaft Note : Make sure the when the pump shaft spins the material pump spins as well.

-Figure 6-12 Pump Shaft Placement
+Fig. 6-12 Pump Shaft Placement

-Step Action 24 Place the motor mounting bracket back into place, using new hardware (4) 5/16"-18 x 1" bolt and (4) 5/16" lock washer.
-25 Slide the pump shaft onto the hydraulic motor shaft and tighten the set screws.
+Step Action 25 Place the motor mounting bracket back into place, using new hardware (4) 5/16"-18 x 1" bolt and (4) 5/16" lock washer.
+26 Slide the pump shaft onto the hydraulic motor shaft and tighten the set screws.

-Figure 6-13 Pump Shaft to Hydraulic Motor Placement
+Fig. 6-13 Pump Shaft to Hydraulic Pump Motor Placement

-Step Action 26 Loosen the four bolts holding the agitator hydraulic motor in place and slide it towards the material pump hydraulic motor.
-27 Using a new chain assembly, wrap the double chain around both sprockets, with the master link provided with the chain.
-28 Insert the master link from below up through the chain assembly first row, then add two spacers, then push the master lick through the second row of the double chain, then add the last spacer and the locking clip.
+Step Action 27 Loosen the four bolts holding the agitator hydraulic motor in place and slide it toward the material pump hydraulic motor.
+28 Using a new chain assembly, wrap the double chain around both sprockets, with the master link provided with the chain.
+29 Insert the master link from below up through the chain assembly first row, then add two spacers, then push the master lick through the second row of the double chain, then add the last spacer and the locking clip.

-Figure 6-14 Agitator Connecting Link
+Fig. 6-14 Agitator Connecting Link

-Step Action 29 Slide the agitator hydraulic motor away from the material pump hydraulic motor to tighten the agitator chain and then tighten the (4) bolts that hold the agitator hydraulic motor in place.
-30 Place both chain guards back into place and replace all four of the hydraulic hoses.
+Step Action 30 Slide the agitator hydraulic motor away from the material pump hydraulic motor to tighten the agitator chain and then tighten the (4) bolts that hold the agitator hydraulic motor in place.
+31 Place both chain guards back into place and replace all four of the hydraulic hoses.

-Figure 6-15 Agitator Chain Tightening Steps
+Fig. 6-15 Agitator Chain Tightening Steps

-6.20 Wand Repair Instructions
+6.21 Wand Repair Instructions

 The following sections will address how to replace the wand handle, wand cable, switch, and terminal block of the 52200 wand assembly.
 Actuator, actuator lock, and spring can also be replaced.
-See section Table 9-18 Wand Assembly for parts breakdown.
+See Fig. 9-25 Wand Assembly: PN 52200 All Models for parts breakdown.

-6.20.1 Cable Replacement
+6.21.1 Cable Replacement